-1. Introduction
+1 Introduction

-Hardware-software cooperative techniques offer a powerful approach to improving the performance and efficiency of generalpurpose processors.
+Hardware-software cooperative techniques offer a powerful approach to improving the performance and efficiency of general-purpose processors.
 These techniques involve communicating key application and semantic information from the software to the architecture to enable more powerful optimizations and resource management in hardware.
 Recent research proposes many such cross-layer techniques for various purposes, e.g., performance, quality of service (QoS), memory protection, programmability, security.
 For example, Whirlpool [104] identifies and communicates regions of memory that have similar properties (i.e., data structures) in the program to the hardware, which uses this information to more intelligently place data in a non-uniform cache architecture (NUCA) system.
-RADAR [96] and EvictMe [167] communicate which cache blocks will no longer be used in the program, such that cache policies can evict them.
-These are just a few examples in an increasingly large space of cross-layer techniques proposed in the form of hints implemented as new ISA instructions to aid cache replacement, prefetching, memory management, etc. [66, 126, 58, 26, 167, 22, 137, 179, 136, 116, 117, 96, 159], program annotations/directives to convey program semantics [3, 104, 47, 87, 58, 163], or interfaces to communicate an application's QoS requirements for efficient partitioning and prioritization of shared hardware resources [93, 62].
+RADAR [96] and EvictMe [166] communicate which cache blocks will no longer be used in the program, such that cache policies can evict them.
+These are just a few examples in an increasingly large space of cross-layer techniques proposed in the form of hints implemented as new ISA instructions to aid cache replacement, prefetching, memory management, etc. [22, 26, 58, 66, 96, 116, 117, 126, 136, 137, 159, 166, 179], program annotations/directives to convey program semantics [3, 47, 58, 87, 104, 163], or interfaces to communicate an application's QoS requirements for efficient partitioning and prioritization of shared hardware resources [62, 93].

 While cross-layer approaches have been demonstrated to be highly effective, such proposals are challenging to evaluate on real hardware as they require cross-layer changes to the hardware, operating system (OS), application software, and instruction-set architecture (ISA).
 Existing open-source infrastructures for implementing cross-layer techniques in real hardware include PARD [62, 93] for QoS and Cheri [174] for fine-grained memory protection and security.
-Unfortunately, these infrastructures are not designed to provide key features required for performance optimizations: (i) rich dynamic hardware-software interfaces, (ii) low-overhead metadata management, and (iii) interfaces to numerous hardware components such as prefetchers, caches, etc.
+Unfortunately, these open-source infrastructures are not designed to provide key features required for performance optimizations: (i) rich dynamic hardware-software interfaces, (ii) low-overhead metadata management, and (iii) interfaces to numerous hardware components such as prefetchers, caches, memory controllers, etc.

 In this work, we introduce MetaSys (Metadata Management System for Cross-Layer Performance Optimization), a full-system FPGA-based infrastructure, with a prototype in the RISC-V Rocket Chip system [10], to enable rapid implementation and evaluation of diverse cross-layer techniques in real hardware.
 MetaSys comprises three key components: (1) A rich hardware-software interface to communicate a general and extensible set of application information to the hardware architecture at runtime.
-We refer to this additional application information as metadata.
-Examples of metadata include memory access pattern information for prefetching, data reuse information for cache management, address bounds for hardware bounds checking, etc. The interface is implemented as new instructions in the RISC-V ISA and is wrapped with easy-to-use software library abstractions.
+We refer to this additional application information for cache management, address bounds for hardware bounds checking, etc. The interface is implemented as new instructions in the RISC-V ISA and is wrapped with easy-to-use software library abstractions.
 (2) Metadata management support in the OS and hardware to store and access the communicated metadata.
 Hardware components performing optimizations can then efficiently query for the metadata.
 We use a tagged memory-based design for metadata management where each memory address is tagged with an ID.
 This ID points to metadata that describes the data contained in the location specified by the memory address.
 (3) Modularized components to quickly implement various cross-layer optimizations with interfaces to the metadata management support, OS, core, and memory system.
 Our FPGA-based infrastructure provides flexible modules that can be easily extended to implement different cross-layer optimizations.